Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling you.

 That’s why schools have to desperately flog cheap lessons: to feed all these people they’re taking on to work as instructors.

 Trainee instructors have not passed a very difficult exam to prove they can teach.
-The pass rate in Birmingham in 2017/18 for this exam to become an instructor was 21.6%.
+The pass rate for this exam in Birmingham in 2020 was just 27.9%.

 That means thousands of people are learning with someone who can’t teach.